frealis/portfolio/README.md

   $ npm start

-  ... which will automatically open a new tab and display the page at http://localhost:3000.
+  ... which will automatically open a new tab and display the page at http://localhost:3000 (note: if this was cloned from GitHub, you may have to run `npm install` in order to get the node_modules folder, since it is usually added to .gitignore).

-To start the sass-watching script in package.json, run:
+To add Sass: install typescript & node-sass, add the script to package.json, and run the sass-watching script from the command line:

+  $ npm i typescript
+  $ npm i node-sass

+-- package.json
+  ...
+  "scripts": {
+    ...
+    "sass": "node-sass -w src/scss/ -o src/css/ --recursive" },
+  ...

   $ npm run sass

 # Production

+This site is hosted on GitHub pages using an npm module called 'gh-pages' that creates a separate branch, also called 'gh-pages', that is used to contain the files that will be hosted on GitHub.
+To install gh-pages:

+  $ npm i gh-pages

-To deploy this web portfolio, run the custom 'deploy' script in package.json, "deploy": "gh-pages -d dist", via:
+To deploy this web portfolio to GitHub pages, add a custom 'deploy' script to package.json & deploy it from the command line:
+-- package.json
+  ...
+  "scripts": {
+    ...
+    "deploy": "npm run build && gh-pages -d build"
+  },
+  ...

   $ npm run deploy